hadeeb/css.macro/README.md

 ## Caveats

 - Dynamic styles are not supported
-- Style objects have to declared inline
+- Style objects have to be declared inline

 [babel]: https://babeljs.io/
 [babel-plugin-macros]: https://github.com/kentcdodds/babel-plugin-macros